-Fusion Block System
+Fusion Block System (for Special Edition only)

 The Fusion Block System is a more efficient thermal solution compared to competing followers with complicated looks.
 It is a hybrid thermal design that combines the ROG's renowned heatpipe design with the additional ability to connect to a water cooling system.
-By taking the entire integrated solution into design considerations, the user can enjoy exceptional thermal improvement to Northbridge, Southbridge, Crosslinx, and even VRM with a single connection.
-The Fusion Block System is the most versatile, efficient, and advanced thermal system there is on a motherboard.
+By taking the entire integrated solution into design considerations, the user can enjoy exceptional thermal improvement to the northbridge and southbridge with a single connection.
+The Fusion Block System is the most veratile, efficient, and advanced thermal system there is on a motherboard.